khaosophy/blogfolio/src/content/blog/astro-header-anchors.md

 <figure>
   <img src="/images/blog/astro-header-anchors/css-tricks-nodes.png" alt="screenshot of a section of a CSS Tricks blog post" />
-  <figcaption>CSS Tricks includes a link icon tot he left of the section title.</figcaption>
+  <figcaption>CSS Tricks includes a link icon to the left of the section title.</figcaption>
 </figure>

 <figure>